TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Superconductivity/00 - Basic Properties of Superconductors.md

 ![[Pasted image 20251106183005.png]]
 #### Energy Gap
 In the superconducting state, an energy gap $(\Delta)$ forms at the Fermi level, separating the ground state of Cooper pairs from the excited states of unpaired electrons.
 This energy gap is a direct consequence of the attractive interaction between electrons that leads to the formation of Cooper pairs.
 The presence of this energy gap means that a finite amount of energy is required to break a Cooper pair and create quasiparticle excitations.
 This energy gap is temperature-dependent, decreasing as the temperature approaches the critical temperature $(T_C)$ and vanishing at $T_C$.
+The disappearance of superconductivity above critical temperature and critical magnetic field suggested the presence of an energy gap in the electronic density of states.
+But the moment you provide energy greater than the gap, you can excite electrons across it, breaking Cooper pairs and destroying superconductivity.
+The presence of the energy gap is experimentally observed:
+- Through a minimum excitation energy of of order $1.5 k_B T_C$, we observe an exponential decrease of the superconducting heat capacity at temperature $\propto -1.5 \frac{T_C}{T}$.
+- The minimum photon energy required to break to break Cooper pairs lays somewhere around $2 \times 1.5 k_B T_C$, changing the electromagnetic absorption properties of the superconductor at frequencies corresponding to this energy.
+- Tunneling spectroscopy experiments measuring the local density of states, where electrons tunnel through an insulating barrier into a superconductor, reveal a gap in the density of states at the Fermi level.
+Requiring again

 ---